rebeccaestes/react-tutorial/tutorial.md

 * Whatever element directly follows `return` has to enclose <strong>all the HTML</strong> that you're returning.
 So if you have a component with an h1 and a p element, you should enclose it all within a `<div>`.
 (Remind you of anything?
 Maybe another front-end framework that rhymes with "pangular"??)

-If you copy and paste that `return <p>I am a new paragraph</p>` into your AFavoriteThing render function, save it, and open index.html in your browser, you'll see it ... well, rendered in the browser.
+If you copy and paste that `return <p>I am a new paragraph</p>` into your AFavoriteThing render function, save it, and open index.html in your browser, you'll see it - as you might expect - rendered in the browser.
 Cool!
-Well, sort of.

 What would be cooler is if we could use React to do something other than write HTML in a really complex way.
 Luckily, we can.